meadsteve/cafefikakata/README.md

 If you only extended the above for prices do the same for deals

+### Requirement Five - Stock levels
+A shop has limited stock.
+When it's sold out orders can't be placed for that time.

 ## Considerations
 Part of the focus of this Kata is using the type system with mypy.